All the Light We Cannot See: Werner Pfennig

 In Nazi Germany, Werner Pfennig is an orphan in the coal-mining town of Zollverein.
 He is exceptionally bright and has a natural skill for building and repairing radios.
 He discovers this skill in 1934 at the age of eight after he finds a broken radio with his sister Jutta, fixes it, and uses it to hear science and music programs transmitted across Europe.
 In 1940, Werner's skill earns him a place at the National Political Institute of Education at Schulpforta, a draconian state boarding school teaching Nazi values, which Jutta hates.
 She has been listening to French radio broadcasts about Germany's war crimes during its invasion and is angered by Werner's accepting a place at Schulpforta.
 Before leaving for Schulpforta, Werner promises Jutta he will return to Zollverein in two years to fly away with her on an airplane.

 In Schulpforta, Werner begins working on radio technology alongside Frank Volkheimer—a strong student perceived by the other students as the ideal Nazi—under the supervision of Schulpforta professor Dr. Hauptmann.
 Volkheimer eventually leaves to join the military.
 Werner befriends Frederick, a kind-hearted and inattentive student who is deemed weak by the school.
 After enduring bullying, Frederick suffers a severe beating at the hands of his fellow students, leaving him with permanent brain damage and forcing his return to his home in Berlin.
 Two years after entering, when Werner asks to leave Schulpforta, Dr. Hauptmann lies about Werner's age and persuades Nazi officials to send him to the military.

 Werner is placed in a Wehrmacht squad led by Volkheimer that consists of engineer Walter Bernd and two other soldiers, both named Neumann.
 The squad travels throughout Europe, tracking illegal enemy signals and executing whoever is producing them.
+During this time, Werner also contracts an illness, a fever, from which he never fully recovers.
 Werner becomes increasingly disillusioned with his position, especially after his group kills an innocent young girl after he incorrectly traces a signal.
 When the squad reaches Saint-Malo, Werner traces Etienne's signal.
 Recognizing the voice and music to be from the science programs he listened to at the orphanage, he does not disclose the signal.
 Werner tracks it to Etienne's house and becomes entranced by Marie-Laure when he sees her heading to the bakery.
 Werner decides to conceal the signal's existence from the rest of the squad.